Pelagicore/software-factory-blueprint/docs/articles/architecture/arch-intro.rst

 - The :ref:`arch-concepts` chapter discusses concepts and associated guidelines.
+- The :ref:`arch-vertical-configurations` chapter presents various vertical configuration or sub-systems in the product.
 - The :ref:`arch-template` is a base document used for creating component and subsystem architecture documentation.
 - The :ref:`arch-glossary` clarifies terms and abbreviations.